IBM-Security/verify-operator/README.md

 ### Secrets

-A Kubernetes secret is used by the operator controller to store sensitive information.
+A Kubernetes secret is used by the operator controller to store the API access credential information required when accessing IBM Security Verify.
+Information on how to create an API access credential is available in the official IBM Security Verify documentation: [https://www.ibm.com/docs/en/security-verify?topic=access-managing-api-clients](https://www.ibm.com/docs/en/security-verify?topic=access-managing-api-clients).
+The API access credential must, at a minimum, have the 'Manage OIDC client registration dynamically' entitlement.

+#### Format

 The secret includes the following data fields: